 2011 NRP 2020 NRP Comment Resource Area: Recreation Management Focus Area: Recreation Focus area name change only.
 Management of Campgrounds on Dam or Power Plant Reservations Day-Use Areas on Dam Reservations Management of Campgrounds off Dam or Power Plant Reservations Day-Use Areas off Dam Reservations Developed Recreation Management These programs will be managed under the broader Developed Recreation Management program.
 Tennessee Valley Camp-Right Campground Program Tennessee Valley Camp-Right Campground There is no change proposed to this program.
 Trails Management Trails Management There is no change proposed to this program.
 Stream Access Sites Water Access This program has been expanded to include streams, rivers, and reservoirs.
 Dispersed Recreation Management Dispersed Recreation Management The 2011 NRP included Dispersed Recreation Management Programs in both the Biological Resources and Recreation Management Resource Areas.
 TVA proposes to combine these programs in the Recreation Focus Area in the 2020 NRP.
-Recreation Partnerships This is a new program proposed for the 2020 NRP.
-Recreation Contract Management This is a new program proposed for the 2020 NRP.
-Floating Cabins This is a new program proposed for the 2020 NRP.
+Recreation Partnerships This is an existing TVA program that is new to the 2020 NRP.
+Recreation Contract Management This is an existing TVA program that is new to the 2020 NRP.
+Floating Cabins This is an existing TVA program that is new to the 2020 NRP.
 Annual Tours This program is implemented by other organizations in TVA.
 Leave No Trace This former program is a tool that will be utilized to implement the programs in the Recreation Focus Area.
 Recreation Information Management This former program is a tool that will be utilized to implement the programs in the Recreation Focus Area.
 Boating Density Assessments This former program is a tool that will be utilized to implement the programs in the Recreation Focus Area.
 Recreation Design Principles This former program is a tool that will be utilized to implement the programs in the Recreation Focus Area.